First published in 2009

 Asad Khan a noble of Bijapur, ruled Belgaum from 1511 to 1540.
 His tomb is in the camp area.

 In about 1550, Sherkhan a Bijapur coommander built the present town Shahapur, originally called shahpet.
-Shivaji, the Maratha ruler in 1673 invaded Belgaum.
+Shivaji, the Maratha ruler in 1673 came to Belgaum.

 The Mughal Emperor Aurangzeb defeated the kingdom of Bijapur and then he transferred Belgaum to the Nawab of Savanur.
 In 1756, Belgaum was conquered by the Marathas.
 It was under the Maratha until it was occupied by the British in March-April 1818.
 The British made it the headquarters of a Sarkar (District) with 15 paraganas (Talukas) in 1838.
 The British experienced the heat and chill of the 1875 Revolt in Belgaum also.
 A leader of the Revolt was sentenced to death at the Military Dairy.
 He was Nargund Baskar Rao alias Babasaheb.
 His ‘ Samadhi’ is located at the Military Dairy.
 Foreigners have left behind their indelible impressions of Belgaum.
 Ralf Fitch (1583) calls the place “The first town between Bijapur and Goa “.